 Yesterday afternoon, I talked to a Dave Dee Inner Sanctum VIP, a financial advisor.
 He told me that he wanted to create webinars to book appointments that were fifteen minutes long max.

 I asked him why so short, and he said because other experts told him anything beyond that is too long, and people won’t watch it.

 The “other experts” are idiots.

 This advice goes back to the long copy/short copy argument.
-When I worked at the former GKIC, there was a CEO who truly believed he was a marketing expert.
+When I worked at the former GKIC, a CEO truly believed he was a marketing expert.
 (He was anything but that.)
 He insisted that all of our emails be short and that we use short copy to sell stuff.
 Guess how well that worked?
 Right, not very well at all.

-In this short email, I just laid down the truth about webinars and in general, any copy that sells.
+In this short email, I just laid down the truth about webinars and, in general, any copy that sells.
 Listen to other “expert” advice at your own risk.

 Kick butt, make mucho DEEnero!

 P.S.
 Funny little side note.
 The former CEO of GKIC told me that he didn’t like my emails because they were too long.
 (I used to write the sales emails in Dan Kennedy’s voice.)
 Mind you, these emails brought in hundreds of thousands of dollars in sales.
 He told me that he received a “certification in email marketing.”
 I almost fell over laughing and said, “My certification is making money with email.”
 Certifications don’t make someone an expert, Bubba.